MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## TOSTRING([time],[format]*)

-converts a time to a string according to the formatting string (if an optional parameter is specified)
+Converts a time to a string according to the formatting string (if an optional parameter is specified).

 **Parameters:**